Young Sikhs still struggle with post-Sept. 11 discrimination

 “The eternal optimism can help us get through it, but sometimes you also have to highlight the harsh realities,” said Tejpaul Bainiwal, 25, a doctoral candidate at the University of California, Riverside, who is studying the history of Sikhs who first began arriving in the U.S. in the late 1800s.

 Bainiwal acknowledges he got into plenty of fistfights in high school with other students who tugged at his head covering and taunted him.
-He said terrified Sikh families, including his own, debated whether to continue displaying outward signs of faith, such as turbans, after the Aug.
+He said terrified Sikh families debated whether to continue displaying outward signs of faith after the Aug.
 5, 2012, massacre at a Sikh temple in Oak Creek, Wisconsin, which ultimately killed seven worshippers.

 Now, as Americans watch from afar the events unfolding in Afghanistan, Bainiwal reflected on how Sikhs have been mislabeled and mischaracterized through history.

 Media images of turbaned and bearded Taliban leaders who recently regained control of Afghanistan with the withdrawal of U.S. troops have made Sikh Americans nervous again as they warn one another about those who incorrectly see their turbans and beards as symbols of extremism.
-The Sikh faith forbids the cutting or removal of hair, and males traditionally wear head coverings over their long locks.
+In the Sikh faith, long uncut hair is one of five articles of the faith.
+Most males and some women traditionally wear head coverings over their long locks.

 The FBI listed 67 anti-Sikh crimes for 2020, the highest annual number since the category was created in 2015, said criminologist and civil rights attorney Brian Levin, director of the Center for the Study of Hate & Extremism at California State University, San Bernardino.